Jasmine-Energy/pools-contracts/docs/JasminePoolFactory.md

 function addPoolImplementation(address newPoolImplementation) external nonpayable returns (uint256 indexInPools)
 ```

-*Used to add a new pool implementation *
+Used to add a new pool implementation

+*emits PoolImplementationAdded *

 #### Parameters